 This work is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.These posters may be downloaded and reproduced for nonprofit and/or educational purposes.
 Neither the images or text may be changed or altered in any way.

 The Beyond the Stereotype campaign features CSUSM students in eight posters that we hope will facilitate a timely conversation on cultural appropriation, stereotypes, and microaggressions.
 The campaign is designed to educate the public and campus community about cultural appropriation, often defined as the adoption of elements, such as traditional clothing, of one culture by members of a different culture, particularly when the source culture is a minority group that has been oppressed or exploited.
 Because cultural appropriation often enlists the use of stereotypes, part of the aim of the project is to also understand stereotypes and the harm they cause.

 The campaign posters are currently on exhibit in the University Student Union.
-The exhibit also has an interactive component in which participants may share personal stories of cultural appropriation they have experienced, watch a rotating loop of related video clips, and sign a diversity and civility pledge.
 We will be sponsoring workshops, activities, and discussions around the topics raised by these posters.
-We will also be providing curriculum, resources, readings and other information on cultural appropriation, stereotypes, and microaggressions which can be found at the Beyond the Stereotype Resource page.
+We provide curriculum, resources, readings and other information on cultural appropriation, stereotypes, and microaggressions which can be found at the Beyond the Stereotype Resource page.

 We hope to release in the future a second round of posters that will address stereotypes of other marginalized groups, which would include, but not be limited to, sex, sexual orientation, disability, class, and religious and cultural groups.